fairdirect/foodrescue-app/README.md

     1. To build that database, follow [the project's README](https://github.com/fairdirect/foodrescue-content#readme).
 To install it.

     2. Select the directory where to install the database.
 This depends on your operating system.
 Select a suitable location with path type `AppLocalDataLocation` from [Qt's list of standard locations](https://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
-For Linux, this would be `~/.local/share/foodrescue/` or `/usr/local/share/foodrescue/`.
+For Linux, this would be `/usr/local/share/foodrescue/` or `~/.local/share/foodrescue/`.

     3. Copy the database there, using filename `foodrescue-content.sqlite3`.

     4. Add the relevant indexes to the database.
 They increase database size by ~12% but reduce the query time of the typical queries in Food Rescue App from 44 s to 0.2 s.

-        TODO: Add these indexes by default in the database build process, then remove the instruction from here.

         ```
         sqlite3 foodrescue-content.sqlite3 <<SQLEND